 For many years now, I have been encouraging my clients to give yoga a try as a support to their therapy.
-Kim Damm, the owner of Yoga Eight and a dear friend and I have collaborated for several years now to offer approximately one workshop series a year for trauma survivors.
-Now, I have completed the Yoga for Trauma program offered by How We Can Heal out of California with Lisa Danylchuck.
-So, new to Enrichment, I offer yoga as a part of the trauma healing work I do.
+Several years ago, Kim Damm, the owner of Yoga Eight and a dear friend and I collaborated for several years to offer approximately one workshop series a year for trauma survivors.
+She has since taken this on within her studio.
+I have since, completed the Yoga for Trauma program offered by How We Can Heal out of California with Lisa Danylchuck.
+At Enrichment I offer yoga using this model as a part of the trauma healing work I do.

 Yoga is also helpful for anxiety, sleep disturbance, and much more, all of which impact one's emotional, psychological, relational, spiritual and mental health.
 It is a holistic approach to help the whole human.
 I weave into the yoga practice, mindfulness, somatic work, shame resilience and vulnerability work, and EMDR informed processes.